voegelas/shapereader/CONTRIBUTING.md

 Please use clang-format and the included .clang-format file to format your code.

-Do only use functions from the C standard library.
+Use only functions from the C standard library.
 You can use POSIX functions in the tests.

-The library is managed with autoconf, automake, make and pkg-config.
-Once installed, here are some commands you might try:
+The library is managed with either CMake or the GNU Autotools and pkg-config.

+## CMake

+    mkdir build
+    cd build
+    cmake ..
+    make
+    make test

+## GNU Autotools

     autoreconf -i
-    ./configure
+    mkdir build
+    cd build
+    ../configure
     make
     make check VERBOSE=1